DataDog/datadog-api-client-ruby/docs/v1/ServiceLevelObjectivesAPI.md

 from_ts = 789 # Integer | The `from` timestamp for the query window in epoch seconds.
 to_ts = 789 # Integer | The `to` timestamp for the query window in epoch seconds.
 opts = {
-  target: 1.2 # Float | The SLO target.
+  target: 1.2, # Float | The SLO target.
 If `target` is passed in, the response will include the remaining error budget and a timeframe value of `custom`.
+  apply_correction: true # Boolean | Defaults to `true`.
+If any SLO corrections are applied and this parameter is set to `false`, then the corrections will not be applied and the SLI values will not be affected.
 }

 begin